HexisData/hqTestLite/README.md

 hqTestLite is an open-source, PowerShell-based testing framework.
 It is designed to automate the testing of complex systems (like Enterprise Data Management systems) that normally resist efficient test automation.

-Features:

-* hqTestLite currently only supports the Markit EDM platform, but can easily be adapted to support testing of any platform of any kind that meets the following prerequisites:
+hqTestLite currently supports the Markit Enterprise Data Management platform, but can easily be adapted to support testing of any platform of any kind that meets the following prerequisites:
   * It can be invoked from the Windows command line.
   * It can be induced to produce test output either via a text file or a query against a SQL Server database.

+Other features:

 * Tests are expressed as short PowerShell scripts, which live in your version control repository and travel with your code.
-* The same set of tests can be shared across an entire team and run against multiple environments with a simple local config file edit.
+* Tests can be shared and executed across an entire development team and multiple environments.

 ## Getting Started

 1. Run the scripts in the [DB directory](https://github.com/HexisData/hqTestLite/tree/parametric/DB) in the order indicated, in every DB environment where you will be performing tests.
-If the object names don't work with your DB object naming convention, you can change them as long as you propagate the changes through the code (which is very short).
+If the object names don't work with your DB object naming convention, you can change them as long as you propagate the changes through the code.
+Note that the Dump_Data stored procedure will be called by most of your test result scripts, so be sure to propagate any changes there as well!

 1. Copy the [Tests directory](https://github.com/HexisData/hqTestLite/tree/parametric/Tests) into an appropriate location in your version control system.
 Best guidance is that your tests should live right alongside your code, because they ARE code!